League will start May 2rd.

-Make up shooting will be allowed on a team's regular shooting night as well as off weeks and on Sundays after paying shooters are done during the league season providing a Range Officer is present.
+Make up shooting will be allowed on a team's regular shooting night.
+If shooting more than one week that night, the second week must wait to be shot until all other teams have gotten their round in.
+You can also make up on off weeks and on Sundays after paying shooters are done during the league season providing a Range Officer is present.
 You must bring your own scorer when making up.

 If you would like to make up on a night that is not your regular shooting night, it will be allowed only if time permits and you shoot after regular scheduled league shooting.
 All teams that regularly shoot on that night get first priority.